fhereygers/AgenticAI/README.md

 └── requirements.txt
 ```

-By following the notebooks, scripts, and documentation in the `code` directory, you will understand how to perform similar classification tasks on Cloudera AI, as well as how to use the platform's major features to your advantage.
-These features include:

-- Data ingestion and manipulation with Spark
-- Streamlined model development and experimentation
-- Point-and-click model deployment to a RESTful API endpoint
-- Application hosting for deploying frontend ML applications
-- Model operations including model governance and tracking of mode performance metrics

-We will focus our attention on working within Cloudera AI, using all it has to offer, while glossing over the details that are simply standard data science.
-We trust that you are familiar with typical data science workflows and do not need detailed explanations of the code.
+By following the exercises, you will understand how with cloudera AI you can author and deploy your own agentic workflows:

+- Create Workflow
+- by creating Agents
+- adding tools for accessing data
+- deploy your workflow
+- revisit the workflow and replace part of the tools with an mcp server

-## Lab 1: Log in and Project Setup
+## Lab 1: Log in and Settings configuration

 #### Login into the CDP tenant

-Welcome to the virtual hands on Lab of April 29.
+Welcome to the virtual hands on Lab of October 29.
 2025.
 You all have been assigned a unique user name.

 Search for your first name and the initial of your last name and memorize the assigned user name.